-Texas thrash revivalists Power Trip are no fans of authority, so it's pretty funny that they in particular are the latest rock band to have their music be innocuously used by the right wing.
+Texas thrash revivalists Power Trip are no fans of authority, so it's pretty funny that they in particular are the latest rock band to have their music be innocuously used by the American right.
 The band's ripper "Executioner's Tax (Swing of the Axe)" was played twice in a recent episode of Fox News' The Five, with the show's host Greg Gutfeld namechecking Power Trip as well.
 As Pitchfork points out, you can hear the song's use at 27:45 and 33:30 here, but if you want to give a Fox News a click, that's between you and whatever god you worship.

 This was brought to Power Trip's attention and they were understandably pissed, calling for a cease and desist on Twitter and later expanding their specific grievances in a series of tweets you can find below.